LLNL/scr/doc/rst/users/integration.rst

 When storing the file in cache, SCR "routes" the file by replacing any leading directory on the file name with a path that points to a cache directory.
 SCR returns this routed path as output.

 As shown in change #8,
 the application must use the exact string returned by :code:`SCR_Route_file()` to open its checkpoint file.

-Also note how the application can call :code:`SCR_Should_exit` after a checkpoint to determine whether it is time to stop as shown in change #11.
-This is important so that an application stops with sufficient time remaining to copy datasets from cache to the parallel file system before the allocation expires.

 Restart with SCR
 ^^^^^^^^^^^^^^^^

-There are two options to access files during a restart: with and without SCR.
-If an application is designed to restart such that each MPI task only needs access to the files it wrote during the previous checkpoint, then the application can utilize the scalable restart capability of SCR.
-This enables the application to restart from a cached checkpoint in the existing resource allocation, which saves the cost of writing to and reading from the parallel file system.

 To use SCR for restart, the application can call :code:`SCR_Have_restart` to determine whether SCR has a previous checkpoint loaded.
-If there is a checkpoint available, the application can call :code:`SCR_Start_restart` to tell SCR that a restart operation is beginning.
+If there is a checkpoint available, the application can call :code:`SCR_Start_restart` to tell SCR that it is initiating a restart operation.
-Then, the application must call :code:`SCR_Route_file` to determine the full path and file name to each of its checkpoint files that it will read for restart.
+The application must call :code:`SCR_Route_file` to determine the full path and file name to each of its files that it will read during the restart.
 The calling process can specify either an absolute or relative path in its input file name.
-If given a relative path, SCR internally prepends the active current working directory when :code:`SCR_Route_file()` is called.
+If given a relative path, SCR internally prepends the current working directory at the point when :code:`SCR_Route_file()` is called.
-In either case, the fully resolved path must be located somewhere within the prefix directory and it must correspond to a file associated with the particular checkpoint name that is returned in :code:`SCR_Start_restart`.
+The fully resolved path must be located somewhere within the prefix directory and it must correspond to a file associated with the particular checkpoint name that SCR returned in :code:`SCR_Start_restart`.
 After the application reads in its checkpoint files, it must call :code:`SCR_Complete_restart` to indicate that it has completed reading its checkpoint files.
-If any process fails to read its checkpoint files, then :code:`SCR_Complete_restart` will indicate failure on all processes and SCR prepares the next most recent checkpoint if one is available, The application can try again with another call to :code:`SCR_Have_restart`.
+If any process fails to read its checkpoint files, then :code:`SCR_Complete_restart` will indicate failure on all processes and SCR prepares the next most recent checkpoint if one is available.
+The application can try again with another call to :code:`SCR_Have_restart`.

-Note: For backwards compatibility, the application can provide just a file name in :code:`SCR_Route_file` during restart, where the combination of the current working directory and the provided file name do not actually refer to the correct path on the parallel file system.
+Note: For backwards compatibility, the application can provide just a file name in :code:`SCR_Route_file` during restart, even if the combination of the current working directory and the provided file name do not specify the correct path on the parallel file system.
 This usage is deprecated, and it may be not be supported in future releases.
 Instead it is recommended that one construct the full path to the checkpoint file using information from the checkpoint name returned by :code:`SCR_Start_restart`.